Rudow (Berlin U-Bahn)

 Rudow is a Berlin U-Bahn station located on the line.
 There is a bus link to Berlin Schönefeld Airport, served by Line 171 and the express bus X7.
 Since 2015, the station has been under extended refurbishment to provide a better interchange between buses serving Brandenburg Airport/BER and the trains.

 Opened in 1972 by architect Rümmler, it is the end station of the U7 line.
-Storage sidings for subway trains at the southern end measure about 350m.
-The next is Zwickauer Damm (returning for Rathaus Spandau).
+Storage sidings for subway trains at the southern end measure about 350 m.
+The next is Zwickauer Damm (returning to Rathaus Spandau).